RobHolme/PowerTools/ReadMe.md

 # PowerTools ReadMe
 A module containing a random collection of functions that I use occasionally.
 These originated as separate scripts but were merged into a module for transportability.
- - Add-SshAuthorizedKey
  - Export-Credential
  - Get-FolderSize
- - Get-Hash
- - Get-Netstat
- - Get-Screenshot
  - Get-SMBShareCapacity
  - Get-SSLCertificate
  - Import-Credential
- - Rename-FileExtension
- - Rename-Filename
  - Start-TCPListener
  - Test-SQLDatabase
  - Test-TCPPort